Friday, July 29, 2011

 I came across one of my "Real Paintings" when we were moving some of our furniture from storage.
 I'd almost forgotten how much I loved it until I saw it again.
 Usually you all see the painting I do on bread.
 So I thought I'd share this piece here on the blog.
 It's not food...but ya know what?
 It's still my soul.
 Sunday is that day I share a little of my soul.
 Enjoy.

 At one point, painting this picture I remember thinking, "I don't want this picture to end.
 I want it to go on forever and ever.
 I wish it could trail off the canvas and into eternity."
 So I laced the leaves around the sides of the canvas and just sat back wishing I could do more.
-It was a quite afternoon in late July.
+It was a quiet afternoon in late July.
 The only reason I remember that is because it was a day my kids had gone for a solid 8 hour block.
 Mom's don't get that often when the little ones are super small.
 It had been a long week.

 Now, several years later I looked at this painting again in a new light.
 I grew so much when I painted this.
 At the time I didn't have a garden so I didn't literally grow things...but I was creating something spiritually.
 I was giving my creative mind some solid form.
 I was expressing the deep yearnings of my soul to create depth and light.
 I wanted to see textures and shapes and I wanted it all pure on white...I wanted to take something ordinary and make it beautiful.